niteshthemerndeveloper/100-days-of-mern-mastery/README.md

 We can use `res.sendFile(__dirname + relativePath);` to send a file.

-**Note:** We always give absolute path when we have to send a file from our server.
+**Note:** We always give an absolute path when we have to send a file from our server.

 To send many static assets, use a middleware function `express.static(PATH, absolutePath)` and call it using app.use().

 Serve _JSON_ on a Specific Route - The most preferred way of moving information around the web is _JSON_.

-### JSON Object looks as your package.json file
+### JSON Object looks like your package.json file

 ```json
 { "key": "value" }